vishaltak/gitlab-development-kit/doc/index.md

 ### Create loopback interface for GDK

-Some functionality may not work if GDK processes listen on `localhost` or `127.0.0.1` (for example, services running under Docker), so an IP address on a different private network should be used.
+Some functionality may not work if GDK processes listen on `localhost` or `127.0.0.1` (for example, services running under Docker).
+Therefore, an IP address on a different private network should be used.

 `172.16.123.1` is a useful [private network address](https://en.wikipedia.org/wiki/Private_network#Private_IPv4_addresses) that can avoid clashes with `localhost` and `127.0.0.1`.
 To configure a loopback interface for this